 The Gala Dinner and the Beach Party are tonight, followed by the Party House, of course.
 As usual, keep an eye on your RSS reader — more details should come tomorrow!

-3 comments on “The 1st Day at The 1st Miracle Open World”
+3 Responses to “The 1st Day at The 1st Miracle Open World”